 On this review, we are taking a look at the MSI Optix MPG27CQ gaming monitor.
 A 144Hz curved display with RGB lighting front and back.
 We’ve seen it first at COMPUTEX 2018, having mixed thoughts initially during its debut which is understandable at that time.

-The MSI Optix MPG27CQ is the first gaming display to feature the SteelSeries GameSense.
-Basically, you get an array of RGB lighting at the front bezel that reacts on compatible games.
-The monitor also features a 1800R curvature, 1440P resolution, 1ms response time and a 144Hz refresh rate under a 27″ VA panel.
+The Optix MPG27CQ is the first gaming display from MSI to feature the SteelSeries GameSense.
+Basically, you get an array of RGB lighting at the front bezel that reacts accordingly to GameSense compatible games.
+The monitor also features a 1800R curvature, 1440P resolution, a 1ms response time and a 144Hz refresh rate under a 27″ VA panel.

 |LCD Size (inch)||27|